ducky427/ducky427.github.io/_posts/2018-05-15-padding-oracle.md

 etc.
 {% endhighlight %}

-If the text is already a multiple of block length, we still pad it with 16 16's.
+If the text is already a multiple of the block length, we still pad it with 16 16's.
 This enables us to remove ambiguity.

 Therefore, the padding is constructed in such a way that when the text is decrypted, we check the value of the last byte, make sure that that many preceding bytes have the same value and then discard them.

 ## The Attack

-For us the interesting thing to notice is that we can influence a decrypted block of plain text, by manipulating the previous cipher text block.
-This doesn't mean that we can break the said previous cipher text block.
+For us, the interesting thing to notice is that we can influence a decrypted block of plain text, by manipulating the previous ciphertext block.
+This doesn't mean that we can break the said previous ciphertext block.

-A padding oracle is a function when given cipher text, decrypts it and checks if the padding on the decrypted text is valid or not.
+A padding oracle is a function when given ciphertext, decrypts it and checks if the padding on the decrypted text is valid or not.
 This function is useful because if padding isn't correct, the decrypted text is certainly corrupted.
 We don't need to leak this extra information about the padding to the user.
 But sometimes it does happen.

 Padding oracles have been found in many web frameworks including Ruby on Rails, Java ServerFaces and ASP.NET.
 An example of a padding oracle in Java is the exception `javax.crypto.BadPaddingException` with the message `Given final block not properly padded`.
 Some more padding oracles can be found in [this paper](https://www.usenix.org/legacy/event/woot10/tech/full_papers/Rizzo.pdf).